Pimples on scalp hair loss caused by scalp folliculitis and infection

 Pimples on Scalp Hair Loss: Causes, Symptoms, and Treatments

-Have you ever noticed small pimples on your scalp that itch, hurt, or even lead to hair fall?
+Have you ever noticed small pimple-like bumps on your scalp that itch, hurt, or even lead to hair fall?
 If yes, you’re not alone.
-These tiny bumps, often called pimples on scalp hair loss, can be a real pain—literally and figuratively!
+These tiny bumps, often called pimples on scalp hair loss, can be a real pain, literally and figuratively!
 They can make your scalp itchy and painful and sometimes cause hair loss, too.
 In this blog, we’ll dive into what these pimples are, why they happen, what their symptoms are, and how to treat them.
 Let’s get started!

 What Are Pimples on Scalp?